nafimahbubucsd/cse15l/labreport4.md

 ![Image](step9.png)
 ![Image](step10.png)

 The first thing we must do is type `git add .<enter>` in order add all the changed files.
 Then type in `git commit -m "fix"<enter>` to commit the changes, and finally type `git push<enter>` to push the changes.
 But then it kept asking me for my Username and password, which I did but it did not allow me to push  the changes to the remote repository.
-That is the only issue that must be fixed here.
-Perhaps I didnt set it up correctly, but im not 100% sure